-Thank you for reading and sharing my blogs on Monday and Wednesday.
-Hope you’ve found some information that helps you during your own breastfeeding journey.
-As promised, the last part of the experiences from the 1400 woman I’ve interviewed concerning breastfeeding, And let me know when you have some experiences yourself that you would like to share.
-It might be just that tip or experience that helps another breastfeeding mom, dealing with the same you have dealt with.
+Thank you for reading and sharing my blogs on Tuesday and Wednesday.
+Hopefully, you have found some information that helps you during your own breastfeeding journey.
+As promised, the last part of the experiences from the 1400 woman I’ve interviewed concerning breastfeeding, and let me know when you have some experiences yourself that you would like to share.
+It might be just that tip or experience that helps another breastfeeding mom, dealing with the same thing you have dealt with.

-- A natural remedy for nipple gaps is to keep your breasts in direct sunlight after breastfeeding.
-Nipple gaps is one of the main reasons woman stop breastfeeding.
+- A natural remedy for nipple cracks is to keep your breasts in direct sunlight after breastfeeding.
+Nipple cracks are one of the main reasons woman stop breastfeeding.

 - Sometimes it can take 6-7 days before your milk kicks in, especially after a C-Section.
-In the meantime, your baby will receive your colostrum, nothing to worry about.
+In the meantime, your baby will receive your colostrum, and this is nothing to worry about.
 Keep going.

 - I’ve been able to feed through my whole pregnancy and thereafter to both my baby and my toddler.
-Against all “advise” to stop breastfeeding.
-Still going strong with both kids.
+This went against all ‘advise’ to stop breastfeeding.
+I’m still going strong with both kids.

-- That breastfeeding is possible after a breast reduction!
-Been able to breastfeed my baby for a year and also proud that I have tried after the birth.
+- I’ve been able to breastfeed my baby for a year.
+I’m also proud that I have tried right after birth.

-- That although you are a first time mom, being respected for your own journey and taking your steps on your own time…. no matter what choices you make.
+- Although you are a first-time mom, you can be respected for your own journey and taking your steps on your own time… no matter what choices you make.

 - The consistency of breastfeeding changes based on what your baby needs.
 When it’s a warm day, your breastmilk contains more water to make sure your baby gets enough hydration.

 - When your baby has a fever or a cold, your nipples are getting a sign through the saliva of your baby to create antibodies for fighting of the cold or fever.

 - Babies don’t need water when they are exclusively breastfed.